smiryusupov2/codpy/docs/gallery_examples/kernel_overloading.rst

  .. code-block:: none

-    Result 2: 0.5353263912941348
+    Result 2: 12.759618615136343

 ..
-GENERATED FROM PYTHON SOURCE LINES 63-64
+GENERATED FROM PYTHON SOURCE LINES 56-57

-Compute the Gram matrix and display it.
+Compute the Gram matrix with my_kernel2 and display it.

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-69
+GENERATED FROM PYTHON SOURCE LINES 59-62

 .. code-block:: Python